Jake Walman: Playing career

+On June 25, 2024, he was traded to the San Jose Sharks, along with a second-round pick in the 2024 NHL entry draft, in exchange for future considerations.
+On March 6, 2025, he was traded to the Edmonton Oilers in exchange for Carl Berglund and a conditional first-round pick in the 2026 NHL entry draft.

 International play

 Walman, a dual citizen who exclusively trained in the Canadian hockey system attended the training camp for the United States men's national junior ice hockey team in preparation for the 2016 World Junior Ice Hockey Championships.

-Despite being considered a lock to make the team, Walman wasn’t eligible to play for the Americans, despite living in Providence, Rhode Island for 16 months due to not meeting the IIHF’s requirement of playing two consecutive seasons in the country in order to play for the national team, as he was in the midst of his second season playing in the United States.
+Despite being considered a lock to make the team, Walman wasn't eligible to play for the Americans, despite living in Providence, Rhode Island, for 16 months due to not meeting the IIHF’s requirement of playing two consecutive seasons in the country in order to play for the national team, as he was in the midst of his second season playing in the United States.

 USA Hockey attempted to appeal the ruling, which was denied by the IIHF.
 Following the ruling, Walman was invited to the Canadian men’s national junior ice hockey team’s selection camp, but did not make the final roster.

+Walman accepted an invitation to join the Canadian national team at the 2023 IIHF World Championship.
+He was however forced to withdraw his name from the roster due to an upper-body injury, prior to the start of the tournament.